isomerpages/agd-corp/_about-us/Overview.md

 <p>AGD supports MOF in serving Singapore and the Government.</p>
 <p></p>
 <h4>Steward of Public Sector Finances</h4>
-<p>As the steward of public sector finances, AGD safeguards public resources
+<p>As the steward of public sector finance, AGD safeguards public resources
 by preparing the Government Financial Statements, managing the Whole-of-Government balance sheet, and providing critical insights to guide decision-making across agencies.
 We also set and maintain accounting standards, policies